-Exempt development PDA self assessable development Column 2 PDA assessable development Column 1 Column 3A Permissible development Column 3B Prohibited development All development specified in Schedule 1.
+PDA Accepted development PDA Accepted subject to requirements PDA assessable development Column 1 Column 2 Column 3A Permissible development Column 3B Prohibited development All development specified in Schedule 1.
 Any of the following uses: Dwelling house - where complying with the acceptable solutions in the Queensland Development Code (QDC), MP1.1 - Design and siting standards for single detached housing on lots under 450m2 and MP1.2 - Design and siting standards for single detached housing on lots 450m2 and over.
-Home based business - if home based child care Park - if not including lighting Substation Utility installation - if not a waste transfer station or not involving refuse disposal.
-Any of the following uses where within an existing building and either not involving building work or involving minor building work, except if the land is identified on Constraint maps 3b and 3d in Schedule 3: Caretaker's accommodation Home based business Sales office.
+Home-based business - if home-based child care Park - if not including lighting Substation Utility installation - if not a waste transfer station or not involving refuse disposal.
+Any of the following uses where within an existing building and either not involving building work or involving minor building work, except if the land is identified on a relevant City Plan overlay map30: Caretaker's accommodation Home-based business Sales office.
 Nil.
 All development, including development not defined in Schedule 2, other than development mentioned in Schedule 1 or Columns 1, 2 and 3B.
-Adult store Agricultural supplies store Air services Animal husbandry Animal keeping Aquaculture Brothel Bulk landscape supplies Cemetery Crematorium Detention facility Funeral parlour Hardware and trade supplies High impact industry Intensive animal industry Intensive horticulture Low impact industry Market Medium impact industry Motor sport facility Nightclub entertainment facility Outdoor sales Relocatable home park Research and technology industry Showroom Special industry Theatre Tourist park Transport depot Utility installation - if a waste transfer station or involving refuse disposal Veterinary services Warehouse Wholesale nursery Winery.
-Where development does not meet exemp development, it becomes PDA assessable otion criteria, as stated in Column 1 PDA exemp development.
+PDA accepted development becomes PL 30 Relevant City Plan overlay maps are the Medium impact industry Motor sport facility Nightclub entertainment facility Outdoor sales Relocatable home park Research and technology industry Showroom Special industry Theatre Tourist park Transport depot Utility installation - if a waste transfer station or involving refuse disposal Veterinary services Warehouse Wholesale nursery Winery.